If you have any inkling of wanting to become an entrepreneur, then you should be doing one simple thing.

 Think Tony was worried?
 Nah.
 He decided to go ahead with a scheduled trip to climb Mt.
 Kilimanjaro.
 Now that is an entrepreneur that has brass balls.

 11. Fight The Good Fight by Ben Newman

 I didn’t know what to think when a buddy of mine recommended this book to me.
 I have to say, I’m thankful that he did.

 I can’t remember the last time a book moved me the way that this book did.
-I’m thankful to have it as part of my reading library, and excited to share it to others.
+I’m thankful to have it as part of my reading library and excited to share it with others.

 You’ll hear more about Dan Sullivan here in a bit.
 This was a book that I couldn’t pass on, especially when I found out I could get it on my iPad for $12.99.